unskript/Awesome-CloudOps-Automation/AWS/legos/aws_revoke_policy_from_iam_user/README.md

         user_name: The name of the IAM user from whom to revoke the policy.

 ## Lego Input
-This Lego take four inputs handle, log_group_name, log_stream_name and region.
+This Lego takes 3 inputs, handle, policy_arn and user_name.

 ## Lego Output
 Here is a sample output.